BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/.ipynb_checkpoints/README-checkpoint.md

 The Snowflake call is sending metadata back to a central app.
 You can check where you and the other people in the workshop have been running your workloads on the main screen at the front of the class.

 Next we will may want to tune the parameters of our model.
 This can be done using Domino's batch processing mechanism - Jobs.
-We are finished with our Workspace now, so you can click **Stop** at the top of the workspace to shut down the container and release the resources.

 ## 6.0 Batch Workloads